tridashafox/SFStarEditor/README.md

 8. Check the ESP works in game.
 9. Add other new planets to the star system as desired.
 10. Do any refinement to the ESP in the creation kit.

+Note you will need to include the .biom files extracted by step 5 for the new planet(s) in your final ESP.
+If these are excluded then it will not be possible to land on the planet.
+This tool also creates the required location records and sets the player level min and max as specified in step 5.

-Note that the xEdit is useful to validate the ESP after changes.
+xEdit is useful to validate the ESP after changes.

 To be be Licensed under: [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/?ref=chooser-v1) for now.